-Please find below a summary of my experience going through BCG interviews as an experienced would-be hire.
+This is a summary of my experience going through BCG interviews as an experienced hire.

 I started preparing last September with a couple of case interviews with current consultants, then worked on mental math questions and read Case In Point.
 Something always felt off to me though, it was never clear how I could really get better consistently: on a specific scenario that exactly fit one of the 12 frameworks I could have nailed it I guess, but it didn't feel very repeatable to me.

 In January, I did a few more cases with these 5 current and ex-BCG, but again I didn't see real progress in spite of probably a couple dozen hours of work.